apache/apex-core/dimension_computation_store.md

 {Cumulative_SUM} = SUM1 + SUM2
 ```

-DimensionsStore also takes care of storing the transient aggregates in a persistent proprietary store called HDHT.
+The DimensionsStore also takes care of storing the transient aggregates in a persistent proprietary store called HDHT.
 The DimensionsStore then uses HDHT to present the requested historical data.

 #### Query
 This operator interfaces with *pubsub server* of *DataTorrent Gateway*.
 The browser creates Websocket connection with pubsub server hosted by DataTorrent Gateway.
 Over this websocket connection, the Dashboard UI Widgets send queries to pubsub server.
-The query operator polls pubsub server regularly against configured topic to receive queries.
+The query operator subscribes to the configured pub sub topic to receive queries.
 These queries are parsed by the Query operator and passed onto DimensionsStore to fetch data from HDHT Store.

 #### QueryResult
-This operator gets the result from DimensionsStore operator for given query.
-The result are reconstructed into a format understandable by widget.
-Once the result is reconstructed into required format, they're sent to pubsub server for publishing to UI widgets.
+This operator gets the result from the DimensionsStore operator for a given query.
+The results are reconstructed into a format understandable by a widget.
+Once the results are reconstructed into the required format, they're sent to pubsub server for publishing to UI widgets.

 <a link="dag">
 ### DAG